opportunities

 General Policy

 The Company will only reimburse expenses that are pre‑approved in writing before they are incurred.
-Any unapproved expenses are the sole responsibility of the Designer.
+Any unapproved expenses are the sole responsibility of the Street / Event Video Interviewer .

 Travel Expenses